eduardz1/Master-Thesis/chapters/evaluation.typ

 #let gpu_64 = 11.11494379790000
 #let gpu_32 = 2.521715399800000

 The numbers are computed on an average of 10 runs for each configuration.
-The result is a #{ num(cpu_64 / gpu_64, digits: 2) }#sym.times speedup compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
+The result is a #{ num(cpu_64 / gpu_64, digits: 2) }#sym.times speedup in runtime compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
 Interestingly, compiling with 32 bit floats makes the time on @CPU:short decrease by #{ num(100 - (cpu_32 * 100) / cpu_64, digits: 2) }% and by #{ num(100 - (gpu_32 * 100) / gpu_64, digits: 2) }% for the @GPU FP32 version.
 The A100 @GPU that we're using for our benchmark has 9.7 TFLOPS of peak FP64 performance and 19.5 TFLOPS of FP32 yet we don't see just a #{ num(19.5 / 9.7, digits: 0) }#sym.times improvement but a #{ num(gpu_64 / gpu_32, digits: 1) }#sym.times one.
 This further proves how important choosing the correct precision is when writing @GPU code and suggest that approaches similar to the ones used @it-alg could be used in @HAWEN.

 == Removing Matrix Inversions and Optimizing Cache Locality <inv-cache-bench>

-#figure(
-  placement: top,
-  image("../resources/imgs/2D_Marmousi2_benchmark.svg"),
-  caption: [2D elastic Marmousi2 model used as a benchmark (top image) with the computed wave field.
-The middle image represent the absolute displacement in meters of the elastic waves, the bottom the real part of the displacement.], ) <marmousi-img>

 To benchmark the impact of the removal of matrix inversions and the changes related to better cache locality, we use the Marmousi2 @x-Marmousi2 model to simulate the propagation of elastic waves over a mesh of 100 thousands cells and compare the difference across a set of different polynomial orders.
 The Marmousi2 model covers a surface of 3.5 #sym.times 17 kilometers.
 This benchmark is generated with 169 sources (i.e. right-hand sides $cal(B)$ of the global linear system).
 In @marmousi-img we see the resulting wave field corresponding to the source number 111 at a frequency of 7Hz.

 In @loop-order-bench we can see how the changes made in @acc-mat-creation greatly reduce the matrix creation time for the 2D elastic case.
 The two changes also perfectly add onto one another, given that they target two different sections of the matrix creation algorithm.
 In particular we notice that eliminating matrix inversions never results in worse runtime when compared to directly solving the systems, even for very small matrices, where we could expect the inversion to perform at least on par with the direct solving, due to its simpler nature.

-Interestingly, we notice that the configuration `pI01`, which has degrees of freedom that vary throughout the mesh from 1 to 9, is the one that sees the greatest benefit from the changes.
-While replacing the matrix inversion with direct solving had only a small impact on the total runtime, optimizing the routines for better cache locality halved the matrix creation time.
-On the total runtime of the benchmark, this resulted in a `pI01` configuration which ends up faster than the original `p9` one.
-The loops responsible for the different orders are the ones in @reorder-loops.
-Rewriting these loops using optimized @BLAS dot products or as GEMM operation did not result in a performance improvement, suggesting that the computations are already done in the most optimal way and only an higher level of parallelism can help reduce the time.
+For reference in @sizeof-a we present the size of the matrix $AA_e$.

 #let configurations = ("p3", "p4", "p5", "p6", "p7", "p8", "p9")
 #let sizes(config) = {